Changepoint detection on a graph of time series: Introduction

+which are subject to changepoints.
+This article will suppose the existence of an underlying graph $G$ on $N$ nodes corresponding to each of the time series, such that changepoints are believed to occur simultaneously or closely together in time for time series connected by edges in $G$.

-To motivate our work, we consider an application of changepoint detection in cyber-security.
-A cyber attack typically changes the behaviour of the target network.
-Therefore, to detect the presence of a network intrusion, it is informative to monitor for changes in the high-volume data sources that are collected inside an enterprise computer network.
-However, cyber data are often complex and heterogeneous, and apparent changes are not guaranteed to correspond to an attack.
-As a result, to limit the number of false alerts and yet not overlook weak signals from genuine, small footprint attacks, it is key to incorporate expert knowledge.
-A commonly held belief of security experts is that cyber attacks tend to correspond to coordinated sequences of events across multiple connected endpoints on the network \citep{Sexton2015AttackCD}.
-For example, some attacks are most likely to be identified through a chain of behavioural changes across related activity types on the same machine, or across machines linked by network connectivity.
-Hence, there is a requirement for methods that combine evidence from multiple sources to detect changepoints, whilst taking into account which structures of changepoints are \textit{a priori} likely to be of interest.
+A motivating application for considering such dependencies is the task of changepoint detection in cyber-security.
+To identify the presence of a network intrusion, it is informative to monitor for changes in the authentication activity of each user in the network.
+However, cyber data often exhibit much variability and apparent changes are not guaranteed to correspond to an attack.
+As a result, to limit the number of false alerts and yet not overlook weak signals from genuine, small attack footprints, it is key to incorporate expert knowledge in the change detection procedure.
+A commonly held belief of security experts is that attacks are \textit{a priori} likely to be identified through quasi-simultaneous changes in the behaviour of users that are linked by network connectivity \citep{Sexton2015AttackCD}.
+Hence, it is of interest to encode a changepoint prior by means of a graph $G$ representing the network of users, such that pairs of connected users in $G$ are \textit{a priori} more likely to be affected by quasi-simultaneous behavioural changes.